mathiaskrois/mathiaskrois.github.io/index.markdown

     <iframe src="images/drug_narcotic_heatmap_by_year.html" width="100%" height="600px"></iframe>
 </div>

-*Figure 2: A heatmap illustrating the geographical distribution of drug-related crimes across San Francisco.
-The heatmap provides a clear visualization of the areas most impacted by narcotic offenses, which are notably concentrated in certain neighborhoods.
-These hotspots highlight where resources and law enforcement efforts may be most needed, as well as areas that could benefit from targeted harm reduction strategies.*
+*Figure 2: A heatmap illustrating the geographical distribution of drug-related crimes across San Francisco per year.
+The heatmap provides a clear visualization of the areas most impacted by narcotic offenses, which are notably concentrated in certain neighborhoods like Downtown San Fransisco*

-The heatmap underscores the uneven geography of drug-related crimes.
-Certain neighborhoods—often those with high levels of poverty and homelessness—have seen persistent and escalating levels of drug-related offenses.
-As drug legalization efforts gain ground, particularly regarding cannabis, the city’s focus has shifted, with a growing emphasis on addressing the opioid crisis, especially in areas like Tenderloin, where homelessness and drug abuse rates have dramatically risen.

-This intersection between homelessness and drug crime is particularly stark.
-The city’s efforts to combat drug-related offenses often clash with the increasing visibility of homelessness.
-The rise in fentanyl use has compounded this crisis, with many individuals turning to the potent drug due to its accessibility and cheap cost.
-The fight against these intersecting issues remains one of the city’s most pressing challenges.
+The heatmap shows clear patterns: over the years, drug-related crimes have become more concentrated in downtown San Francisco.
+This likely happens because:

+– Police focus: Law enforcement puts more resources into downtown areas like the Tenderloin, where drug activity is more visible.
+This leads to more reports and arrests there, and fewer in other parts of the city.

+– Homelessness: As housing gets more expensive, more people without stable housing end up in downtown areas, where services and shelters are available.
+Many of them use drugs, which increases activity in those neighborhoods.

+– Gentrification: Rising housing prices and living costs can lead to gentrification.
+In areas where this happens and homelessness is less visible, drug-related crimes may decrease.
+But this can also push more drug activity into downtown, making the concentration even stronger.

 ## Visualization 3: Interactive Bokeh Visualization